tamunoWoks/python_notebook/lists_and_tuples.md

 &nbsp;&nbsp;&nbsp;&nbsp;The method part comes after the value, separated by a period.
 Each data type has its own set of methods.
 The list data type, has several useful methods for finding, adding, removing, and manipulating values in a list.
 Think of a method as a function that is always associated with a value.
 &nbsp;&nbsp;&nbsp;&nbsp;In our `spam` list example, the function would hypothetically be `index(spam, 'hello')`.
 But since `index()` is a list method and not a function, we call `spam.index('hello')`.
 Calling `index()` on a list value is how Python knows `index()` is a list method.

+### Finding Values:
+List values have an `index()` method that can be passed a value.
+If that value exists in the list, the method will return the index of the value.
+If the value isn’t in the list, then Python produces a `ValueError` error.